OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 9. Clear the cookies from the browser and login to `www.example.com` as Alice;
 10. Check: has the operation been performed?
 If yes, report as insecure.

+> `*` We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.
+> Ref: Calzavara, S., Rabitti, A., Ragazzo, A., Bugliesi, M.: Testing for Integrity Flaws in Web Sessions.

 ## Tools

 - [OWASP ZAP](https://www.zaproxy.org)
 - [JHijack - a numeric session hijacking tool](https://sourceforge.net/projects/jhijack/)

-## Notes

-<a name="myfootnote1">1</a>: A secure cookie is only sent to the server when a request is made with the `https:` scheme.

-<a name="myfootnote2">2</a>: We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.

-## References

-- Calzavara, S., Rabitti, A., Ragazzo, A., Bugliesi, M.: Testing for Integrity Flaws in Web Sessions.